FormidableLabs/nextjs-sanity-fe/README.md

 ### Sanity Studio + pnpm gotchas

-The way Sanity Studio works has issues with monorepos, especially when using pnpm.
+The way Sanity Studio works has issues with monorepos, especially when using `pnpm`.
 Sanity expects all dependencies to be hoisted.
 To solve the issue, we added the following to the `.npmrc`:

 ```
 public-hoist-pattern[]=*@sanity/*